thomasbratt/HodgePodgeScreensaver/readme.markdown

 A Windows screensaver written in C# and WPF.

-The screensaver is inspired by a chemical reaction called the Belousov–Zhabotinsky reaction.
+The screensaver is inspired by a chemical reaction called the Belousov-Zhabotinsky reaction.
 The reaction is described as a nonlinear chemical oscillator, which sums it up fairly well.

 The algorithm used in the screensaver is described in Gary William Flake's